Why Personalizing Matters in a Bland World

 The Death of Flash and the Creativity Gap

 Remember Flash?
 It was risky and messy, but it was also pure chaos in the best way.
-Games, animations, weird interactive experiments.
+It was filled with games, animations, and weird interactive experiments.
 When Flash died, it felt like we lost a massive playground for creativity.

 Extensions like Ruffle help bring some of that old magic back, but it’s not the same.
 Flash’s death left a hole, and it’s a reminder of how much of the internet’s creative freedom gets swallowed up when platforms prioritize control over exploration.